gitlabhq/gitlabhq/doc/user/project/issues/issues_functionalities.md

 - Create a new merge request (with a new source branch named after the issue) in one action.
 The merge request will automatically inherit the milestone and labels of the issue.
-The merge request will automatically close that issue as soon as merged.
+The merge request will automatically close that issue when it is merged.
 - Optionally, you can just create a [new branch](../repository/web_editor.md#create-a-new-branch-from-an-issue) named after that issue.